Have you ever agreed to the terms and clauses without actually reading them?

 Was it the real estate agent, the seller, the purchaser, or the lawyers?

-Probably all of them – some more so, given it’s their duty of care for their client.
+Probably all of them – some more so though, as the real estate agent and the lawyer have a duty of care for their client.

 More questions that need answers….

 Was the purchaser going to purchase the property and use the ‘or nominee’ as a fallback?
-Or was the purchaser just a middleman hoping to make some money like a finder’s fee from finding someone who will buy it?
+Or was the purchaser just a middleman (a trader) hoping to make some money like a finder’s fee from marketing the property again and choosing who will get to buy it?

-Did the real estate agent explain the ‘or nominee’ to their client?
+Did the real estate agent explain the ‘or nominee’ to their client and why wasn’t the purchaser’s name on the agreement?

-The real estate agent should have let their client know what it is and its implications.
+The real estate agent should have made sure the purchaser was committed with their legal name and contact details.
+Plus inform their client of the ‘or nominee’ and its implications.
 This is just the standard duty of care part of the code of conduct expected of a licensed agent or an agent working for an agent with an REAA license.

 Another gatekeeper should be the seller’s lawyer.
 Had the seller presented the sales and purchase agreement to a property lawyer for review before signing it, the ‘or nominee’ would have been discussed as it is usually crossed out.

-Unfortunately, a failed settlement means there’s more work to do.
-The seller has a home to sell and another one to find.
+Unfortunately, the failed settlements in this property chain mean there’s more work to do.
+The seller has a home to sell and another one to buy when the time is right.

-Plus, the seller can make a complaint with the REAA and use the law to seek remediation from the purchaser.
-For example claiming the payment of expenses, penalties, and costs associated with the failed settlement.
-Plus, the additional costs of starting the sales process again with remarketing their home for sale.
+Plus, the seller can make a complaint with the REAA.
+As the purchaser’s name wasn’t on the contract claiming the payment of expenses, penalties, and costs associated with the failed settlement may be challenging.
+Plus, there are the additional costs of starting the sales process again with remarketing their home for sale.
+What a learning experience!

 - Investment4 years ago